therickybobbeh/rpmProject/readme.md

 # To Run
+this project is built on python 3.11.9

+## To run the project
 1. set up the virtual env
 > python -m venv venv

 2. Start the virtual env. navigate to project folder and run:
 > .\venv\Scripts\activate

  To stop run
 > deactivate